numerous-com/numerous-sdk/CONTRIBUTING.md

 and the set of
 [best practices](https://google.github.io/styleguide/go/best-practices).

-These documents may be referenced in reviews for code style suggestions.
+These documents can be referenced in reviews for code style suggestions.

-Above all, we encourage developers to prioritize designing their code so that it is readable and understandable for other developers (or themselves, in the future!), easy to modify, and testable.
+Above all, we encourage developers to prioritize designing their code so that it is readable and understandable by other developers (or themselves, in the future!), easy to modify, and testable.

-We also expect new features added to have an assoiciated test suite, which should be usable as documentation to understand the expectations of the new code.
+We also expect new features added to have an associated test suite, which should be usable as documentation to understand the expectations of the new code.

 ## Git workflow

-When you create a pull request with changes, please consider the following
+When creating a pull request with changes, please consider the following
 points:

  * We use